'At Serle Court we regard the recruitment and training of able pupils as vital to maintaining our position as a leading chancery commercial set.'

 Our pupillage offer

 The pupillage award for those commencing pupillage in 2020 will be £65,000, £22,000 of which may be drawn down in the BPTC year.
 New tenants pay no rent in their first year of practice and no chambers expenses until their earnings exceed £50,000 per annum.
 They also have the benefit of an income guarantee of £120,000 over the first two years of practice to assist with cash flow.

 Equality and Diversity

 Our recruitment process and the remuneration package we offer are intended to ensure that we attract the best pupils in each year.
-Our application closing date is early so as to avoid any clash with examinations.
 We welcome applications from non-law graduates and our application form and interviews are intended to ensure that neither they, nor women, those from ethnic minorities, disabled persons or those underrepresented in the legal sector are disadvantaged.
 We are wholeheartedly committed to the Bar Council’s Equality and Diversity Code.